Dental Implants in Mission Viejo CA

 Once implants have been installed, they are extremely easy to care for.
 We hear patients throughout Mission Viejo ask questions that range from “Do implants come out” to “How do I brush my teeth”.
 Fortunately, the answers are not as complex as some people might believe.
 Since we install dental implants by creating a synthetic root system, they are durable and secure.
 The dental implants will not fall out or become loose.
 This means you can go play basketball, run in a 10k marathon, and wrestle with your kids – without worrying about your tooth coming out.

 In order to care for your implants, we advise patients to brush and floss their teeth throughout the day like normal.
-Additionally, it is important to schedule dental exams and cleanings with E.M.
-Makhoul at least twice a year.
-The staff at E.M.
-Makhoul, DDS /Family Dentistry & Orthodontics will help to clean your teeth and ensure that they stay healthy.
+Additionally, it is important to schedule dental exams and cleanings with Dr. Makhoul at least twice a year.
+The staff at EM Makhoul DDS - Dentist of Mission Viejo will help to clean your teeth and ensure that they stay healthy.
 While dental implants cannot become infected themselves, the teeth around them can.
-If, in the future, you suffer from a severe case of gum disease or a dental abscess, the infection can spread into your jawbone.
+If in the future, you suffer from a severe case of gum disease or a dental abscess, the infection can spread into your jawbone.
 This puts your implants in jeopardy because in order to stay secure, the jawbone must be in good health.
 If it becomes infected, your dental implants and all of your teeth will be in jeopardy.

 Q. I need to replace two missing teeth next to each other.
 Can I just have one implant placed and attach it to one of my natural teeth and make a bridge?